Special Collections Duplication Services

 - YOU AGREE TO INDEMNIFY AND HOLD HARMLESS LOUISIANA STATE UNIVERSITY, ITS OFFICERS, EMPLOYEES AND AGENTS FROM AND AGAINST ALL SUITS, CLAIMS, ACTIONS AND EXPENSES ARISING OUT OF YOUR USE OF DUPLICATIONS PROVIDED BY SPECIAL COLLECTIONS.

 Special Collections does not provide signed letters of permission or signs other permission forms.

-Orders should be submitted through LSU Libraries Special Collections Request System.
+Orders should be submitted through LSU Libraries SCRS.
 To place an order, follow these steps:

 - Click “Request Material” in the catalog record for each book, manuscript collection, or other item to be copied.

-- If you are not already logged in to Aeon using your LSU or guest ID, follow the screen prompts.
+- If you are not already logged in to SCRS using your LSU or guest ID, follow the screen prompts.
 First-time users will be asked to fill out a registration form.